eficode-academy/terraform-fundamentals/03-Implementing-Remote-State-Management.md

 #### Setting Up `backend.tf`

-Navigate to the directory `Implementing Remote state management`.
+Navigate to the directory `03-Implementing-Remote-state-management`.

 Inside, you will find both the `01start` and `00start` subdirectories.

 **Prepare the Backend**:
 Before configuring your remote backend, proceed to the `00start` subdirectory.
 Here, execute the following Terraform commands to create a storage account that will house your state file:

 1. Initialize the Terraform environment:

    `terraform init`

-During this initialization, observe the local state file that is created.Note that storing sensitive information in local state files can be risky as these files can easily be exposed to unauthorized access if not properly secured.
+During this initialization, observe the local state file that is created.

+Note that storing sensitive information in local state files can be risky as these files can easily be exposed to unauthorized access if not properly secured.

 2. Generate and review the execution plan: